Maintaining child arrangements and adhering to court orders in the face of Covid-19

-Children need to keep seeing both parents during this period of uncertainty so parents need to work together, more than ever, to ensure this happens.
+Children should keep seeing both parents, if it is safe for them to do so, during this period of uncertainty.
+Therefore parents need to work together, more than ever, to ensure this happens.

 What do I do if my ex-partner is using coronavirus to stop me seeing my child?